Is Playa del Carmen Safe? Top Playa del Carmen Safety Tips for 2025

 But at the same time you also have to be a responsible traveler, take proper precautions, and avoid being a target.

-There are millions of tourists that travel to Mexico every year and very few have any issues with safety.
+There are millions of tourists that travel to Mexico every year and very few have any issues with safety in Riviera Maya.

 Playa del Carmen Resort Safety